Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Claim Type Better Question Why It Matters

-“Terahertz frequency” What exact frequency or emission range?
-Specific measurements are clearer than buzzwords.
+“Terahertz frequency” What exact frequency, frequency range, wavelength, or emission type?
+Specific technical information is clearer than category language.

-“Non-ionizing” What is the power, distance, heat, and exposure time?
-Non-ionizing does not answer all safety questions.
+“Non-ionizing” What is the output, distance, heat behavior, and exposure time?
+Non-ionizing does not answer every safety question.

-“Pain relief” Is this a comfort/wellness claim or a medical-treatment claim?
-Claim boundaries matter for consumer safety and compliance.
+“Pain relief” Is this a general comfort statement or a medical-treatment claim?
+Claim boundaries matter for evidence, consumer interpretation, and regulatory context.

 Terahertz Safety Is a Specification Problem